The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 The pattern: Operational independence isn’t about documenting everything—it’s about distributing decision authority so business progresses without founder involvement.

-30-hour workweeks come from system architecture where the business operates autonomously, and you work on what only you can do.
+30-hour workweeks come from system architecture where the business operates autonomously while you focus only on the work that truly requires you.

 Layer 1: Self-Managing Operations — Daily business runs without founder input